Kevin487/project-crew/writing/report.md

 TestVigenereCipher.java
 - Testing that the cipher will not handle empty messages from users
 - Test that the cipher should be able to encrypt and decrypt Uppercase and Lowercase letters
-- Test that the cipher should be able to encrypt the entire alphabet
-- Test that the cipher should be able to decrypt the users input

 TestJavaCipher.java
 - Testing that the cipher will not handle empty messages from users
 - Test that the cipher should be able to encrypt and decrypt Uppercase and Lowercase letters
-- Test that the cipher should be able to encrypt the entire alphabet
-- Test that the cipher should be able to decrypt the users input

 ## Evaluation and Testing of your Program